linspace

 linspace#

 Return a range of linearly-spaced numbers using first and last value.
-The step size is determined by the shape.
+The step size is determined by the count parameter. axis (either 0 or 1) can be used to make the increasing sequence along the specified axis.

-Creates a set of values using a start and end that are linearly- spaced apart over the set of values.
-Distance is determined by the shape and selected dimension.
+Creates a set of values using startsand stop that are linearly- spaced apart over the set of values.
+Distance is determined by the count parameter

 Template Parameters: